the-blue-alliance/the-blue-alliance-ios/README.md

 * To view RN logs: `react-native log-ios`
 * Debugging is easier if you install [react-devtools](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools)

-Building
+Building Locally
 ===
 For compiling the React Native bundle to be used offline.
-The iOS app expects the hosted files to be zipped in a file called `ios.zip`
+The iOS app expects the hosted files to be zipped in a file called `react-native.zip`

 ```
-$ mkdir ios
 $ react-native bundle --platform ios --dev false --assets-dest ios --entry-file index.ios.js --bundle-output ios/main.jsbundle --reset-cache
-$ zip -r ios.zip ios/
+$ zip -r react-native.zip ios/
 ```

+Building and Deploying with Travis
+===
+For building and deploying with Travis, follow the setup guide available [HERE](travis-setup.md).

 Contributing
 ============

 Want to add features, fix bugs, or just poke around the code?
 No problem!

 Project Communication
 ---
  - Keep up to date with the [mailing list](https://groups.google.com/forum/#!forum/thebluealliance-developers).
  - Chat with us on our [Slack team](https://the-blue-alliance.slack.com/).
 (Request an invite in the mailing list.)